axolotl-chat/axolotl/README.md

 ------------
 * `cd $(go env GOPATH)/src/github.com/nanu-c/axolotl`
 * `go run .`
-* in a new terminal `cd axolotl-web&&npm run serve`
+* in a new terminal `cd axolotl-web && npm run serve`
 * point a browser to the link printed in the terminal  like `http://localhost:9080`

 Run frontend and connect to phone ip